rcc-uchicago/tmw/requests/2015-03-03/README.md

 # 2015-03-03

 Eileen Graf provided a set of transcripts from the Thirty Million Words project.
-She'd like speech counts (mlu, utterances, word tokens, word types) for each speaker (parent and child) at each time point (PRE, POST1, POST2).
+She'd like speech counts (mlu, utterances, word tokens, word types) for each speaker (parent and child) at each time point (**PRE-A**, **PRE-B**, **POST-1-B**, etc.).
+See below for notes on time points / sessions and how they're coded in the summary speech report.

 The resulting summary speech report can be found [here](report.tsv).